nikan1996/DistributedScrapy/README.md

 # DistributedScrapy
-I create this repo to reduce the cost when deploying hundreds of spiders in scrapy
+I create this repo to reduce the cost when deploying tons of spiders in scrapy

 # Original intention